sumonbis/BlogsAndTutorials/README.md

-# BlogsAndTutorials
+# Blogs and Tutorials

+this is a list of blogs and tutorials that I created.

+### Rutorials
-This is [tutorial](http://sumonbis.github.io/BlogsAndTutorials/Tutorials/adding-closed-captions-in-video-talk.pdf) on how to generate closed captions for your presentation video.
+1. This is tutorial on [how to generate closed captions for your presentation video](http://sumonbis.github.io/BlogsAndTutorials/Tutorials/adding-closed-captions-in-video-talk.pdf).
+This is a nice way to add subtitles very easily for your talk.
+By adding the captions, you can reach more audiences who have difficulty with the audio.